 In theory, investors shouldn’t care about the price of a company’s stock.
 What generally matters more is its market cap.
 And it’s an error to think a stock is cheap simply because its share price is in the low single digits.
 Investors should use extra caution when searching through low-priced stocks.
 Oftentimes, stocks that have fallen enough to be trading for just a couple bucks end up falling all the way to zero.

 That said, some of the market’s biggest winners also come out of the sub-$5 stock category.
 Whether the company has a low share price due to falling from glory or just not being discovered yet, these low-priced players can sometimes rocket to crazy heights.
 Additionally, a lot of funds are prohibited from buying stocks trading below $5, which can help juice upside for individual investors if and when the stock breaks out above that threshold.

-So, with the disclaimer that these sorts of companies tend to be of the high-risk, high-reward variety, let’s take a look at three cheap stocks under $3 that could fly in coming quarters.
+So with the disclaimer that these sorts of companies tend to be of the high-risk, high-reward variety, let’s take a look at three cheap stocks under $3 that could fly in coming quarters.

-Cheap Stock Under $3: J C Penney (JCP)
+Cheap Stock Under $3: Castle Brands (ROX)

 Cheap Stock Under $3: B2Gold (BTG)

 Canadian-based gold miner B2Gold (NYSEAMERICAN:BTG) is still getting no respect.
 A year ago, BTG stock was trading around $2.50 per share.
 Now, the price of gold has broken out above $1,400/oz for the first time in more than five years.
 Despite that, BTG stock has only advanced about 50 cents bumping it right against our $3 cutoff.